 The YourTutor service provides online after-hours study support for SCU students.
 This service is available from 4pm to midnight Sunday to Friday via the 'Connect Now' button on MySCU Hub or from a link in nominated unit learning sites.
 The YourTutor service offers generic writing feedback and live online chat assistance for foundational concepts and study skills.

 General campus resources are available including access to computer laboratories for individual study purposes.
 Access to video recording facilities will be made available to on-campus students during classes and for online students during residential schools.

 See the University’s Rules Relating to Awards, in conjunction with the Specific Award Rules listed below.

 Table of contents

-- All applicants must normally have completed a three-year undergraduate degree.
+- All applicants must have completed a three-year undergraduate degree.

-- All applicants must normally have undertaken some prior study in the social sciences, psychology, or related cognate fields.
+- All applicants must have undertaken some prior study in the social sciences, psychology, or related fields.

 - All applicants must have an assessable entry qualification from a country where English is the main language and where the medium of instruction for that qualification was English, or demonstrate proficiency of English by an IELTS overall score of 7.0 with no less than 6.5 across each of the bands of reading, writing, speaking and listening.

-To be eligible for the award of Master of Social Work (Professional Qualifying) degree a candidate shall successfully complete all units listed in Part A of the Schedule of Units.
+To be awarded the Master of Social Work (Professional Qualifying ) students must successfully complete the 14 units (192 credit points) listed in the Schedule of Units.

 Inherent Requirements apply to this course as defined on the Student Access & Inclusion website.
 If you have a disability or health condition which may impact on your ability to meet these requirements please refer to the Student Access & Inclusion website for further information and contact details.